grandideastudio/jtagulator/README.markdown

 License
 -------
-JTAGulator is distributed under a [Creative Commons Attribution 3.0 United States][3] license.
+The JTAGulator design is distributed under a [Creative Commons Attribution 3.0 United States][3] license.
 This means that you can share and adapt the work, but you must attribute the work to the original author.

+The JTAGulator name and logo are trademarks of [Grand Idea Studio][2].
+No permission is granted to use the marks without our express consent.

 [1]: http://www.jtagulator.com